YuraKostin/redux-crudaxe-thunk/README.md

 #### General way

-First, we all split out Redux modules, using this structure^
+First, we all split out Redux modules, using this structure:
 * actions - just strings with actions names
 * action creators - functions, which returns action object
 * reducer - pure function to handle actions